Nice to meet you.

 5. Trimble WinEst

-Trimble WinEst is an agile and reliable construction estimating tool that allows you to create and monitor project estimates, automate scheduling, build construction takeoff workflows, and manage the network of contractors and their utilities.
+Trimble WinEst is an agile construction estimating tool that allows users to create and monitor project estimates, automate scheduling, build construction takeoff workflows, and manage contractor networks and utilities.

 trimble-winest